guillewu/inventory_app/README.md

   Discount Load (0.1ms)  SELECT "discounts".* FROM "discounts" WHERE "discounts"."room_id" = 2 AND ((start_date <= '2013-11-26' AND end_date >= '2013-11-24'))
  => 4800.0
 ```

-To do:
-- Unit test
-- Simple interface to add hotels/prices/discounts